Chart Color Schemes

 Tarneit is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Tarneit's dwelling structures, as per the latest Census, consisted of 89.6% houses and 10.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+Tarneit's dwelling structure, as per the latest Census, consisted of 89.6% houses and 10.4% other dwellings.
 This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Tarneit was at 10.1%, with mortgaged dwellings at 59.2% and rented ones at 30.6%.
-The median monthly mortgage repayment in the area was $1,950, below Melbourne metro's average of $2,000.
+Home ownership in Tarneit stood at 10.1%, with mortgaged dwellings at 59.2% and rented ones at 30.6%.
+The median monthly mortgage repayment was $1,950, lower than Melbourne metro's average of $2,000.
 Median weekly rent in Tarneit was $380, compared to Melbourne metro's $390.
-Nationally, Tarneit's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Nationally, Tarneit's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing